iiwaasnet/kino/README.md

 messageHub.Start();

 var request = Message.CreateFlowStartMessage(new HelloMessage(), HelloMessage.MessageIdentity);
-// Define which message type should be reurned back to caller var callbackPoint = new CallbackPoint(EhlloMessage.MessageIdentity);
+// Define which message type should be returned back to caller var callbackPoint = new CallbackPoint(EhlloMessage.MessageIdentity);
 // Send request and wait for the promise to be resolved with the expected callback message var promise = messageHub.EnqueueRequest(request, callbackPoint);